Scrap Metal Licence

 All applicants and named persons will be required to prove their identity by means of a photographic identification, e.g. a passport or photo card driving licence and a utility bill.
 It is therefore necessary that your application is given to the licensing team in person.
 Your identity and your DBS certificate will be checked and copied then immediately returned to you.
 Please discuss these requirements with a licensing officer if you are unsure what to bring in with your application.

-Please contact the Licensing Team for assistance or advice with your application on 01633 647284 or 647286 or call in to the office between 9:00 am and 3:30 pm Monday to Friday and ask to speak to a licensing officer.
+Please contact the Licensing Team for assistance or advice with your application on 01633 647286 or call in to the office between 9:00 am and 3:30 pm Monday to Friday and ask to speak to a licensing officer.
 We are located in Panteg Way, New Inn, just before the Council’s waste recycling site.